Self-intersection Number of Negative Curves on Fermat Surfaces: Strategy of Proof of Theorem

 Therefore, we can locally express $v$ as an analytic function of $(u,\omega)$ by applying the implicit function theorem to the equation $l(u,v) +\omega^d=0$.
-Then the local equation for $\ms{C}$ is $h\left(u,v(u,\omega)\right)=0$.
+Then the local equation for $\ms{C}$ can be expressed as $h\left(u,v(u,\omega)\right)=0$.
 By analyzing this local equation, we can investigate the local branches and compute the local intersection multiplicities.
 This is the usual way to analyze the curve $\ms{C}$.

-Our method is, however, first to solve $v$ from the equation $h(u,v)=0$ by using the Puiseux series method (which will be recalled in Section \ref{sec:intnum}), say $v=s(u)$.
-Then, using the equation $l(u,s(u))+\omega^d=0$, we discuss the properties of the curve $\ms{C}$ and calculate the intersection multiplicities.
-To this end, we need that $h$ is $v$-general (the related notions will be discussed in Section \ref{sec:intnum}).
+Our method is, however, first to solve $v$ from the equation $h(u,v)=0$ using Puiseux series, say $v=s(u)$, and then study the properties of the curve $\ms{C}$ and calculate the intersection multiplicities using the equation $l(u,s(u))+\omega^d=0$.
+To this end, we need that $h$ is $v$-general, i.e., $h(0,v)$ is not identically zero as a function in $v$.

 At this point, we specially consider the exceptional case where $h$ is not $v$-general, or equivalently, $h(0,v)\equiv0$; the $v$-general case will be investigated in Section \ref{sec:intnum}.